bamerman/tech-writing-workshop/ui_reference.md

 - Settings

 ## Explore page
-The [GitHub explore page](https://github.com/explore) contains these UI components to help you discover what's happening in the GitHub community:
+The [GitHub explore page](https://github.com/explore) contains these three UI components to help you discover what's happening in the GitHub community:

 - **Starred side panel**<br>
 The *Starred side panel* displays topics and repositories you've bookmarked.